French banks eye U.S. expansion after year of cuts

 “The deleveraging cutbacks just don’t seem to be stopping,” said Thierry Senechal, banking expert for the International Chamber of Commerce (ICC).

-Bank for International Settlements data (BIS) shows that the best-capitalized European banks cut trade finance by 9.8 percent between the third quarter and fourth quarter of 2011.
+Bank for International Settlements data (BIS) shows that the best-capitalised European banks cut trade finance by 9.8 percent between the third quarter and fourth quarter of 2011.

 However, Barclays’ head of trade and working capital, Kah Chye Tan, said he was more sanguine about Europe’s banks.